hazelcast/hazelcast-reference-manual/src/Credentials.md

 One of the key elements in Hazelcast security is the `Credentials` object, which carries all credentials of an endpoint (member or client).
 Credentials is an interface which extends `Serializable`.
 You can either implement the three methods in the `Credentials` interface, or you can extend the `AbstractCredentials` class, which is an abstract implementation of `Credentials`.

-Hazelcast calls the `Credentials.setEndpoint()` method when an authentication request arrives at the node before authentication takes place.
+Hazelcast calls the `Credentials.setEndpoint()` method when an authentication request arrives at the member before authentication takes place.

 ```java
 package com.hazelcast.security;